455670288/ncnn-android-yolov5s-hand-master/README.md

-# The yolov7 object detection
+# The yolov5 hand recognition

 This is a sample ncnn android project, it depends on ncnn library and opencv